xherin1999/noetia/noetia-whitepaper-v0.1-beta20.md

 - **LDAO and router engineering:**
   Protocols for LDAO governance under adversarial load and finite compute, including routing algorithms, rate limits, and convergence properties.
 - **Tail-risk LDAOs:**
-  Concrete design and calibration of tail-risk LDAOs (as in §4.3): coverage guarantees, payout structures, and failure modes when multiple large externalities overlap.
+  Concrete design and calibration of tail-risk LDAOs: coverage guarantees, payout structures, and failure modes when multiple large externalities overlap.
 - **Templates and libraries:**
   Standardized templates for CareDAOs, Child-Futures-LDAOs, rescue LDAOs, and other common institutional patterns, plus audited libraries of γ-contracts and router configs.
 - **Non-human minds:**